DOI-ONRR/doi-extractives-data/_how-it-works/budget-and-audit-process.md

 For more information on Federal disbursement of extractive industries revenue, and to see historical disbursement data, click here.

-[IMAGE: three icons (mountain, diamond, and oil rig) with arrows labeled "Company 1-3" going to an area labeled "Publication," which contains images of the capitol building and ONRR and Treasury logos, from which 2 arrows labelled "States" and "Federal accounts" go to an image of a dollar bill and some coins]
+[IMAGE: three icons (mountain, diamond, and oil rig) with arrows labeled "Company 1-3" going to an area labeled "Publication," which contains images of the capitol building and [ONRR (pdf)](https://www.doi.gov/sites/doi.gov/files/uploads/FY2017_OS_Budget_Justification.pdf) and [Treasury](https://www.treasury.gov/about/role-of-treasury/Pages/default.aspx) logos, from which 2 arrows labelled "States" and "Federal accounts" go to an image of a dollar bill and some coins]

 ### 1. State recipients